isage/vixen/README.md

 * **rem** - for being lazy/buzy to do the same :P
 * [Graphene](https://github.com/GrapheneCt) - for testing and ideas
 * [Paddel06](https://github.com/paddel06) - for testing og xbox support
+* **null** for requesting and testing mini diva controller support and adrenaline bug